Shadow-Aware Dynamic Convolution for Shadow Removal: Introduction

 \section{Introduction}

-Convolutional neural networks (CNNs) has become dominant in multimedia field, such as vision and language~\cite{gao2018examine,wang2016image}, multimodal fusion and embeddings~\cite{sun2019video,lin2020mmfl}, and multimedia search \& recommendation~\cite{zhu2013linear,wang2020effective}.
+\IEEEPARstart{C}onvolutional neural networks (CNNs) has become dominant in image processing field, such as image restoration~\cite{liang2021swinir,zamir2022restormer}, image reconstruction~\cite{jiang2021focal,gu2019scene}, and image enhancement~\cite{hong1998fingerprint,lv2021attention}.
 To achieve better results in these tasks, a solid training set is much-needed with noise-free input samples and accurate labels.
 However, as shown in the recent study~\cite{akhtar2018threat}, a slight perturbation in training samples misleads the CNNs towards incorrect predictions.
 Image shadow, one of the most common perturbations in daily lives, frequently occurs when the light source is partially or fully blocked.
-The appearance of shadows may blur or even invisiblize vital information in an image, which hinders the further usage of collected images in many downstream multimedia tasks.
+The appearance of shadows may blur or even invisiblize vital information in an image, which hinders the further usage of collected images in many downstream image processing tasks.

 To obtain shadow-free images, two mainstreams in shadow removal, including physical-based methods and learning-based methods, have been developed over the past few decades.
 In the early days, researchers tried to adopt a physical model to analyze each pixel's intensity~\cite{guo2012paired,gong2016interactive}.
 However, these methods fail to achieve appreciable shadow removal results because few information is available to find an appropriate correlation between polluted areas and their ground-truth counterparts.
 As an alternative, learning-based methods~\cite{vicente2017leave,nair2019shadow} accord with the data-driven manner and train a shadow removal model on the premise of abundant training samples.
 In particular, learning-based methods are becoming prosperous along with the widespread success of CNNs.
 Consequently, more and more researchers try to recover shadow images in a deep-learning fashion.
 Thanks to the higher capacity and stronger adaptability to various datasets of CNN models, plentiful works achieve substantially record-breaking performance in removing image shadows~\cite{cun2020towards,fu2021auto,le2019shadow,le2020shadow,hu2019direction, chen2021canet}.
 In essence, they model a color mapping from shadow images to uncontaminated ones.